richardatval/www.yesproject.org/privacy.md

 title: Privacy & Cookies
 layout: scroll
 summary: Privacy and cookie information for the Aylestone Allotments website
+permalink: /privacy/
 scrollheadings:
   - title: "Overview"
-  - title: "What we collect's"
+  - title: "What we collect"
   - title: "What information do we gather"
   - title: "Security"
   - title: "How we use cookies"